-To address these structural and computational constraints, we propose TopoChunker, a topology-aware framework for structural-fidelity document chunking.
-Unlike linear pipelines, TopoChunker treats documents as heterogeneous entities and maps them onto a shared Structured Intermediate Representation (SIR).
-Driven by a collaborative dual-agent architecture---an Inspector Agent for routing and a Refiner Agent for semantic auditing---the system systematically bridges the gap between fragmented raw text and contextually self-contained RAG inputs.
+To address these limitations, we propose TopoChunker, a topology-aware framework for structural-fidelity chunking.
+Instead of linear pipelines, TopoChunker maps heterogeneous documents onto a Structured Intermediate Representation (SIR).
+Driven by a collaborative dual-agent architecture---an Inspector Agent for routing and a Refiner Agent for semantic auditing---the framework systematically transforms fragmented raw text into contextually self-contained RAG inputs.